SainsburyWellcomeCentre/NeuralPlayground/README.md

 ```

 ## 3. Project

-Please refer to the [Road map](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/road_map.md) to understand the state of the project and get an idea of the direction it is going in.
+Try our package!
+We are gathering opinions to focus our efforts on improving aspects of the code, or adding new features, so if you tell us what you would like to have we might just implement it ;) Please refer to the [Road map](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/road_map.md) to understand the state of the project and get an idea of the direction it is going in.
 This open-source software was built to be collaborative and lasting.
 We hope that the framework will be simple enough to be adopted by a great number of neuroscientists, eventually guiding the path to the computational understanding of the HEC mechanisms.
 We follow reproducible, inclusive, and collaborative project design guidelines.
 All relevant documents can be found in [Documents](https://github.com/ClementineDomine/NeuralPlayground/blob/main/documents/).

 #### How to run a single model

 You will find in the [Examples](https://github.com/ClementineDomine/NeuralPlayground/tree/main/examples) file a simple implementation of every single model in a single Environment.
-The Agent and Environment class can be initialised to use data from an experiment.
-These two classes are allowed to interact to reproduce the full experimental setting.

 ## 4. I-want-to-Contribute